Welcome

 Germany and Turkmenistan: Bilateral relations

 The central element of Turkmen foreign policy is the country’s permanent neutrality.
-Turkmenistan pursues a policy geared to compromise, stability and peace in the region and in the international framework.
+Turkmenistan pursues a policy geared to compromise, stability and peace in the region with a focus on the international framework.
 Germany is one of four EU member states (along with France, Italy and Romania) with an Embassy in the capital, while the EU is represented by a delegation.
 Turkmenistan has an Embassy in Berlin and a Consulate in Frankfurt am Main.
-On 29 August 2016, former President Gurbanguly Berdimuhamedov visited Germany and met with Federal Chancellor Merkel in Berlin.
+On 29 September 2023, President Serdar Berdimuhamedov, Chairman of the Cabinet of Ministers, visited Germany and had meetings with Federal Chancellor Scholz and Federal President Steinmeier in Berlin.
 Over the years, German-Turkmen relations have developed well but they do require ongoing support at political level.

 Economy